enzon19/enzon19/README.md

 ## About
-Enzo is a JavaScript, HTML, CSS, VBA and C developer.
-He wants to know more and more of those languages.
+I'm a JavaScript, HTML and CSS developer.
+I used to know VBA and C, but I don't use them anymore, so...
+Oh, and I'm looking to learn Svelte.

 ## Main Projects
 - ### Dicionário Bot